HOW DOES THE PROCESS OF EXECUTIVE LEADERSHIP COACHING WORK?

 Executive Leadership Coach, author, consultant, and national speaker with over 20 years of successful executive level leadership coaching experience in the corporate, higher education, and non-profit sectors.

-Studied with Master Coach, Doug Silsbee, a pre-eminent author and thought leader in the fields of Presence-Based Coaching, leadership development and resilience, and whose teachings are accredited by the International Coaching Federation (ICF).
+Certified ACC with the International Coaching Federation and Certified Presence-Based® Coach studying under Doug Silsbee, a pre-eminent author and thought leader in the fields of Presence-Based® Coaching, leadership development and resilience.

 Master’s degree from Cornell University’s School of Industrial and Labor Relations – focus on leadership and change